Guide to Applying

 Part I of the application covers eligibility criteria and a few questions to help us get to know you and understand where you are in the process of creating your organization.
 Each founder needs to submit answers to these questions.

 Part III is demographic information designed to help us assess and improve our efforts.
-We request that each founder submit answers to these questions.
+We request that each founder submit answers to these questions and all questions are optional.

 If you have co-founders